sreid7/SOC/README.md

 Windows Port Error Codes for Elastic Search https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4625

+**WINDOWS RESEARCH WITHIN THE ELASTIC SIEM**

+event.code:4625
+This Windows event code is associated with failed login attempts in a Windows operating system.

 The query identifies the number of failed login attempts (Event ID 4625) for accounts that start with "admin. event.code:4625 AND user.name: admin*